bwsw/sj-platform/SJDocs/source/SJ_CustomModule.rst

 .. figure:: _static/SJStructure.png

 All input data elements are going as a flow of bytes to a particular interface provided by `InputTaskEngine`.
-That flow is going straight to `RegexInputExecutor` (which provides the `InputStreamingExecutor` interface) and is converted to `InputEnvelope` objects which store all data inside as `Record` (provided by the Apache Avro library).
+That flow is going straight to `RegexInputExecutor` (which implements the `InputStreamingExecutor` interface) and is converted to `InputEnvelope` objects which store all data inside as `Record` (provided by the Apache Avro library).

 `InputEnvelope` objects then go back to `InputTaskEngine` which serializes them to the stream of bytes and then sends to T-Streams.